Ellie Heckscher, PhD

 Undergraduate

-Grace is a second-year studying Neuroscience and Public Policy.
-After taking several classes last year, she became interested in developmental biology which she’s exploring further at the Heckscher Lab.
-She hopes to study how neural circuits are formed, and the strategies involved in differentiating them during development.
+Grace is studying Neuroscience and Public Policy.
+After taking several classes as a second year, she became interested in developmental biology which she’s been exploring further with Deeptha in the Heckscher Lab since Fall 2022.
+She studies how neural circuits are formed, and the strategies involved in differentiating them during development.
 She’s also very interested in climate resiliency and sustainable design, having grown up in coastal cities before coming to the midwest.
-In her free time, she does graphic design for MODA magazine, plans events with the Major Activity Board, and promotes sustainability on campus with the Phoenix Sustainability Initiative.
+In her free time, she runs an on-campus thrift store named reSOURCE, does graphic design for MODA magazine, plans events with the Major Activity Board, and promotes sustainability on campus with the Phoenix Sustainability Initiative.

 Gasser Elwasefi